mpanighetti/install-or-defer/README.md

 - `SCRIPT_PATH`

-    The file path of the `install_or_defer.sh` script.
+    The file path of the `Install or Defer.sh` script.
 Used in the script to assist with resource file clean-up.

 #### Messaging